Neurarian/ags-bar/README.md

 $HOME/.config/ags/scripts/colorgen.sh "$HOME/.cache/current_wallpaper.jpg" --apply --smart
 ```
 The color generation works better with wallpapers that have a bit of contrast.
-For a NixOS implementation and example scripts for use with pywal , check my [NixOS-config](https://github.com/Neurarian/NixOS-config).
+For a NixOS implementation and example scripts for use with pywal, check my [NixOS-config](https://github.com/Neurarian/NixOS-config).

 ---